What to Expect When Buying Your First Home

 A credit score of 620 is needed for most mortgage loan programs.
 However, some loans are available with lower scores.
 If you’re aiming for the best rates, terms, and loan programs then the higher your score, the better.
 Besides correcting inaccuracies, be timely with your payments and keep new debt to a minimum.
 Both are factors in your credit score and your loan approval.
 Order a free copy of your credit history report from each bureau by visiting AnnualCreditReport.com.

-There’s more to purchasing a new home then what’s discussed here.
+There’s more to purchasing a new home than what’s discussed here.
 Partner with a licensed real estate agent who is an expert in your local market.
 Ask questions every step of the way.
 When you know what to expect, unnecessary pitfalls can be avoided.
 Living in your new dream home may come sooner than you think.

 Ready to get started?
 Applying for a mortgage can seem like an overwhelming task, but the professionals at Hughes are experienced and available to make the process as stress-free as possible.
 Apply today!